An active instance of the payment service block will contain the following objects:

 of a single parameter (e.g. "payment service name").
 The head of this

-list will be an object of the MessageListHead
+list will be an object of the MessageListHead class.

 It contains the following attributes:

-provides various methods such as
+The PaymentManager provides various methods such as

-and requestPSChoice
+choosePS and requestPSChoice to negotiate

 the selection of payment systems.
 Further, there are methods for